YuechengWu/vscode/README.md

 2. Rework our code change to adhere to what's in these tests, but add some new ones for the new logic
 3. Ask someone in the community, either via GitHub or Slack

+I always encourage people to talk to others in the community, and to try and get some advice.
+However, it's also true that when you're deep in a problem like this, people won't necessarily know the right answer.
+It's often better to try making a change and submitting a Pull Request, and engaging with the community there.

-Before doing anything else, let's see if we can glean any information from git about *why* this code was written the way it was.
+So let's see if we can glean any information from git about *why* this code was written the way it was.
 Maybe there is a bug that will explain why they are removing the whitespace.
 We can use `git blame` and look at the final lines of this file (that's where our tests are):